DataDog/documentation/content/en/service_management/workflows/build.md

 1. Enter a new name and description for the workflow.
 1. Optionally, select or enter tags you'd like to apply to the workflow.
 For more information on Datadog tags, see [Getting Started with Tags][7].
 1. Optionally, select any related [services][8] to apply to the workflow.
-1. Optionally, select [teams][9] to associate the workflow to.
-You can enter a name to create a new team.
+1. Optionally, select [teams][9] to associate with the workflow.
+If a team doesn't exist, you can enter a name to create it.
 1. Click **Save** to apply your changes.
 1. Workflow steps that require updates are marked with exclamation marks.
 Click on each workflow step you'd like to modify and fill in any empty fields on the **Configure** tab.
 1. When you are finished modifying the workflow, Click **Run** to test your workflow.